lmas/thesis/thesis.typ

 == Thesis structure

 The rest of the thesis has it's structure organised in the following way.
-@theory introduces the theory and commonly used methods for anomaly detection.
+@background introduces the theory and commonly used methods for anomaly detection.
 @method walks through the implementation of the Matrix Profile algorithm and how it's applied in the hardware.
 Then the section continues with the collection of data from the hardware sensors.